jtsiddons/jtsiddons/README.md

 # Hello!
 I'm [@jtsiddons](https://www.github.com/jtsiddons) :fish:

 I am a research data scientist.
+I work primarily in the field of graphical data science, working on the inference of relationships between elements within the data.

 ---